 Seclusion is the involuntary confinement of a person alone in a room or an area where the person is physically prevented from leaving.
 Seclusion does not include confinement on a locked unit where the patient is with others.
-Seclusion may be used only for the management of violent or self-destructive behavior.

 (D) Procedure